hareyakana/hareyakana.github.io/_pages/dump.md

 {% include base_path %}

 Research project that was never made public.
-Partly due to external factors that was uncooperative.

 Now I am just going to leave my ideas, efforts and results here so that people might know that I have actually worked on it.